epinio/docs/docs/tutorials/quickstart.md

 The `--path` parameter is optional.
 If not specified the current working directory is used.
-Always ensure that the chosen directory contains a supported application.
+Always check that the chosen directory has a supported application.

 :::

-You can read about the kind of applications supported in [Epinio supported applications](../references/supported_applications.md).
+You can read about the applications supported in [Epinio supported applications](../references/supported_applications.md).

-We also have information about the more advanced [git model](../explanations/advanced.md#git-pushing).
+There is also information about the more advanced [git model](../explanations/advanced.md#git-pushing).

 :::note

-If you want to know details of the `epinio push` process, read the [detailed push docs](../explanations/detailed-push-process.md).
+For details of the `epinio push` process, read the [detailed push docs](../explanations/detailed-push-process.md).

 :::

 #### Check your application is working

-When the application is pushed, a unique URL is printed.
+When pushing the application, a unique URL is printed on the console.
 You use this to access your application.
-You can print this URL again by running:
+You can get this URL again by running:

 ```bash
 epinio app show sample
 ```

-The "Routes" section is what you're looking for.
+Navigate to the "Routes" section.

 Go ahead and open the application URL in your browser!